Confidential VM attestation

 sudo modprobe tdx_guest

-If your trust model allows it, instead of writing and running an attestation verifier yourself, you can use the Google attestation service.
-To do so, use Go-TPM tools to retrieve an attestation quote from an AMD SEV Confidential VM instance's vTPM, and send it to the Google attestation service for verification with the command ./go-tpm token.
-If it passes verification, the Google attestation service returns a token containing VM information that you can then compare against your own policy to confirm whether or not the VM should be trusted.
-The Google attestation service supports AMD SEV only.
+If your trust model allows it, instead of writing and running an attestation verifier yourself, you can use Google Cloud Attestation.
+This involves using Go-TPM tools to retrieve an attestation quote from a Confidential VM instance's vTPM, and sending it to Google Cloud Attestation for verification.
+If the quote passes verification, Google Cloud Attestation returns a token containing VM information that you can then compare against your own policy to confirm whether or not the VM should be trusted.